stephensmitchell-forks/occt/dox/user_guides/ocaf/shape_attributes.md

 @subsection top_naming_intro Introduction
 **Topological naming** is a mechanism of OCCT aimed to keep reference to the selected shape.
-If, for example, we select a vertex of a solid shape and “ask” the topological naming to keep reference to this vertex, it will refer to the vertex whatever happens with the shape (translations, scaling, fusion with another shape, etc.).
+If, for example, we select a vertex of a solid shape and "ask" the topological naming to keep reference to this vertex, it will refer to the vertex whatever happens with the shape (translations, scaling, fusion with another shape, etc.).

 Let us consider an example: imagine a wooden plate.
 The job is to drive several nails in it: